Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Results

 \linespread{1} \linespread{2} Ideally, we believe students should see each function at least twice, to help them reinforce how it is used.
-In Table \ref{tab:functionsummary}, we can see how many functions were reused as well as what proportion of functions were reused in each section.
-Interestingly, although the \texttt{tidyverse} section has more functions overall, it also had a higher proportion of reused functions.
-In the \texttt{tidyverse\ section}, 77\% of functions were shown more than once, and in the formula section, 63\% of functions were.
+Interestingly, although the \texttt{tidyverse} section saw more functions overall, it also had a higher proportion of reused functions.
+In the \texttt{tidyverse} section, 77\% of functions were shown more than once, and in the formula section, 63\% of functions were.
 In both sections, the majority of functions were shown more than once.

+However, some functions were only shown once over the course of the entire semester.
+There were 15 functions shown only one time in the formula section, and 12 functions only shown once in the \texttt{tidyverse} section.

 \linespread{1} \linespread{2} \linespread{1} \linespread{2} \linespread{1} \linespread{2} In Figure \ref{fig:common-functions} we can see the 15 most-used functions in each section.
+The full list of functions and their usage data is available in the GitHub repo for this paper (\url{https://github.com/AmeliaMN/ComparingSyntaxForModeling}).
 Both sections used the \texttt{library()} command three times per lab, so those counts are identical between the sections.
-Similarly, both sections read in data once per lab, so the count for \texttt{read\_csv} in the \texttt{tidyverse} section is the same as the count for \texttt{read.csv} in the formula section.
-The difference in rank for the data-reading code (\texttt{read.csv} was one of the third-most-common functions for the formula section, but \texttt{read\_csv} was one of the ninth-most-common for the tidyverse section) makes it clear that there are differences in the pattern of function usage between the sections.
+Similarly, both sections read in data once per lab, so the count for \texttt{read\_csv()} in the \texttt{tidyverse} section is the same as the count for \texttt{read.csv()} in the formula section.
+The difference in rank for the data-reading code (\texttt{read.csv()} was one of the third-most-common functions for the formula section, but \texttt{read\_csv()} was one of the ninth-most-common for the \texttt{tidyverse} section) makes it clear there are differences in the pattern of function usage between the sections.